Top 16 Best Things to do in the Bahamas

 Exploring Dean's Blue Hole, Long Island

-Dean’s Blue Hole is the world’s third-deepest blue hole, plunging to a depth of 202 meters.
-Surrounded by limestone cliffs and a white sand beach, it’s a popular spot for free divers and those seeking a unique swimming experience.
+Dean’s Blue Hole is the world’s third-deepest blue hole, plunging 202 meters into the earth.
+Surrounded by limestone cliffs and a white sand beach, it’s a popular spot for free divers.

-Its near-perfect circular shape at the surface, measuring about 25 to 35 meters (80 to 115 feet) in diameter, expands into a vast underwater cavern, offering a unique experience for divers.
+Its near-perfect circular shape at the surface, measuring about 25 to 35 meters (80 to 115 feet) in diameter, expands into an underwater cavern.
 Wind does not reach the area, creating a lagoon of crystal clear waters with no waves, enclosed by a natural rock amphitheater on one side and by cliffs and white sand beaches on the other.

 Read More